33 E Campus Dr

 - Colors: Green and White

-- Varsity Sports: 10 women’s and 11 men’s varsity teams and one co-ed team (equestrian); 31% student participation
+- Varsity Sports: 11 women’s and 11 men’s varsity teams and one co-ed club team (equestrian)

 - Indoor Facilities:The Thomas Phillips Johnson Health and Recreation Center includes Hummel Fieldhouse (performance gymnasium), three court multi-use gymnasium (Sandwen Arena), Knight Natatorium (Olympic-size pool), two racquetball courts, a free-weight exercise fitness center with cardiovascular equipment, and an indoor jogging track.
 The Cummins Community Center is a state-of-the-art 24 hour fitness center.